Happy Fertility and Abundance of Nature to all my Pagan friends!

 2 tablespoons of sugar

 First, prepare your vegetables on the cutting board and have them ready to add to the lamb.
 At medium heat, sauté lamb in casserole with the salt, pepper, sugar and flour for 5 to 10 minutes, or until golden brown.
 You must keep turning lamb pieces over, so they cook evenly.
 Turn off heat.
 Next, take out the extra liquefied fat from the pan with a large spoon.
 Next, add all herbs, cut vegetables, and seasoning on top of braised lamb cubes.
 Finally add liquid water and beef broth to mostly cover lamb and vegetables.
 The liquid does not need to cover them completely.
-Cover casserole with lid and place in middle of oven for 1.5 hours.
+Lower oven to 325 degress and cover casserole with lid and place in middle of oven for 1.5 hours.

 When ready, the meat and vegetables should be tender and easy to cut into.